|

 an oscillating magnetic wave.
 And it happens that

-frequency to cause water dipoles to oscillate.
-So
+the right frequency to cause water dipoles to

-you put a glass of water in the microwave oven,
+oscillate.
+So you put a glass of water in the

 The microwaves don't make molecules move

-does cause molecular motion by making the water
+it does cause molecular motion by making the

-heat up things with water in them, so you can't
+microwaves only heat up things with water in them,

-heat up a brick in a microwave.
-Your kid sister's
+so you can't heat up a brick in a microwave.
+Your

-your second question, I don't know of a name for
+As for your second question, I don't know of a

-that phase change.
-A quick look on the internet
+name for that phase change.
+A quick look on the

-seems to indicate that there isn't a name for
+internet seems to indicate that there isn't a name

 this makes sense, because things don't change back